South Africa president fires gun for May 8 election, vows growth

 The ongoing judicial commission into graft has also heard blow-by-blow details of how bribes were paid to several government and party officials, including senior cabinet ministers serving in Ramaphosa's government.

+The corruption revelations were "deeply disturbing, for they reveal a breadth and depth of criminal wrongdoing," Ramaphosa admitted.

-Ramaphosa is under pressure to move against the implicated officials, but he must also strive for party unity through the election, in which the ANC will face the centralist Democratic Alliance and radical left Economic Freedom Fighters parties.
+The president is under pressure to move against the implicated officials, but he must also strive for party unity through the election, in which the ANC will face the centralist Democratic Alliance (DA) and radical left Economic Freedom Fighters parties.

+DA leader Mmusi Maimane said the speech was just "nice talk", adding "we need a better plan, we need an immediate plan."

+Sanisha Packirisamy, an analyst for the Momentum insurance group, said the president had "showed strong political will" but that investors could be deterred by lack of detail on his plans to enforce land redistribution without compensation.

-The president received a boost ahead of his Thursday evening speech when French energy giant Total announced it had found gas deposits off the southern coast of South Africa.
+Ramaphosa received a boost ahead of his speech when French energy giant Total announced it had found gas deposits off the southern coast of South Africa.

 "At times it has seemed that the milk of human kindness that allowed us to reconcile in 1994 had gone sour.
 But we will not surrender to the forces of pessimism and defeatism," he said.

-Despite dipping in the polls, the ANC is tipped to win the parliamentary election with around 60 per cent of the vote.
+Despite dipping in the polls, the ANC is tipped to win a clear majority in the parliamentary election.